robstetson/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+Solves having to do prop drilling

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+actions- carry payload info rom your app to store. reducers- is a function that takes an action and the previous sate of the app and returns new state. store- holds all of the state

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+allows you to call the action creators that return a fucntion

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+redux.
+Makes our lives easier when it comes to using/reusing components.